rotki/rotki/docs/api.rst

    :resjsonarr string collateral_type: The collateral_type of the vault. e.g. ETH-A. Various collateral types can be seen here: https://catflip.co/
    :resjsonarr string owner: The address of the owner of the vault.
    :resjsonarr string collateral_asset: The asset deposited in the vault as collateral.
 As of this writing supported assets are ``["ETH", "BAT", "USDC", "WBTC"]``
-   :resjsonarr string collateral_amount: The amount of collateral currently deposited in the vault
+   :resjsonarr string collateral: The amount of collateral currently deposited in the vault along with the current value in USD of all the collateral in the vault according to the MakerDAO price feed.
-   :resjsonarr string debt_value: The amount of DAI owed to the vault.
+   :resjsonarr string debt: The amount of DAI owed to the vault.
 So generated DAI plus the stability fee interest.
+Along with its current usd value.
    :resjsonarr string collateralization_ratio: A string denoting the percentage of collateralization of the vault.
    :resjsonarr string liquidation_ratio: This is the current minimum collateralization ratio.
 Less than this and the vault is going to get liquidated.
    :resjsonarr string liquidation_price: The USD price that the asset deposited in the vault as collateral at which the vault is going to get liquidated.
-   :resjsonarr string collateral_usd_value: The current value in USD of all the collateral in the vault according to the MakerDAO price feed.
    :resjsonarr string stability_fee: The current annual interest rate you have to pay for borrowing collateral from this vault type.
    :statuscode 200: Vaults succesfuly queried
    :statuscode 409: User is not logged in.
 Or makerdao module is not activated.